BeNeuroLab/beneuro_experimental_data_organization/README.md

 ## Help
 - To see the available commands: `bnd --help`
 - To see the help of a command (e.g. `rename-videos`): `bnd rename-videos --help`
-## Data validation
-- You can validate the structure of raw data for an individual session:
-  - `bnd validate-session . <subject-name>` if you're in the session's directory
-  - `bnd validate-session /absolute/path/to/session/folder <subject-name>` from anywhere
-  - `bnd validate-last <subject-name>` from anywhere to validate the last recorded session
-  - `bnd validate-today` from anywhere to validate all recorded sessions on the current day
-    - If it's trying to validate things in places like "treadmill-calibration" that are on the same level as subject directories, you can exclude checking in those places by adding them to `IGNORED_SUBJECT_LEVEL_DIRS` in the `.env` config file (`IGNORED_SUBJECT_LEVEL_DIRS = ["treadmill-calibration", "other-stuff-you-want-to-ignore"]`)
-    - `bnd list-today` lets you check what sessions were recorded on the current day

-  This will give you an error if there is a problem with the file structure.

-  The name of the subject is used for confirmation, but might be removed in the future if it's too annoying.

-- or for all sessions of a subject:
-  - `bnd validate-sessions <subject-name>`

-  This will give you an overview which sessions look good and which ones have a problem.

-By default behavioral, ephys, and video data are all checked.
-To control which kind of data you want to check:
-- To exclude checking something: `--ignore-behavior`, `--ignore-ephys`, `--ignore-videos`
-- To explicitly include something: `--check-behavior`, `--check-ephys`, `--check-videos`

-Please note that running validation will only give you the first problem that pops up.
-Once you fixed that, run it again to see if there are others ;)

-## Renaming the videos
-The default naming Jarvis uses for the video folder and files doesn't match the convention we want to follow.

-Files can be renamed with `bnd rename-videos . <subject-name>` (or specifying the path instead of `.` if the current working directory is not the session's directory).

-Add `--verbose` to the end to see what files were renamed.

-## Renaming the extra files
-Sometimes the experimenter leaves comments in a `comment.txt` file or saves some extra `.txt` files in the electrophysiology recording folders.

-To rename these files to follow the naming convention of `<session-name>_<filename>`, you can use the `bnd rename-extra-files` command.

 ## Uploading the data
 Once you're done recording a session, you can upload that session to the server with: